NuGet/NuGet.Client/README.md

     `.\configure.ps1`

-4. Clone the Powershell window and open a new one.
+4. Close the Powershell window and open a new one.

 5. Build with